internetworklab/cloudping/docs/how-pmtu-works.md

 ### Kernel's PMTU Cache

-Once the Path MTU is probed, the kernel might cache the PMTU result for you, you can then adjust the mtu of the nexthop interface(s) accordingly:
+Once the Path MTU is probed, the kernel might cache the PMTU result for you, so that your node don't have to repeat the process described above again and again when it tries to communicate with some target that has smaller interface MTU then its:

 ```
 ip r get 192.168.7.2